Eyantra698Sumanto/FeynmanGate_IITH_Hackathon/README.md

 Feynman Gate is a 2×2 reversible logic gate.

-The inputs are A, B, and the outputs are P, Q. P=A gives the outputs of this gate, Q=A⊕B.
+The inputs are A, B, and the outputs are P, Q. P=A gives the outputs of this gate, Q=A+B.

 Thus the input A gets passed to P and Q gives the output as an XOR of A and B.